tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:AmendmentPolicy](https://rs.tdwg.org/bdqffdq/terms/AmendmentPolicy)
 - Preferred Label: Amendment Policy
-- Definition: A need concept that relates a UseCase to a set of supporting Amendments.
+- Definition: A NeedConcept that relates a UseCase to a set of supporting Amendments.
 - SubClass Of: AmendmentConcept; Policy
-- Comments: A Data Quality needs level concept that describes how some Amendment relates to a UseCase.
-This relationship defines which amendments are supported by a given UseCase.
+- Comments: A data quality Need layer concept (see Figure 3 in Veiga et al., 2017) that describes how some Amendment relates to a UseCase.
+This relationship defines which Amendments are supported by a given UseCase.
 EP(u) = {am | am ⊂ AM ⋀ u ∈ U }
 - View in: [term-list](../list/bdqffdq/index.md#AmendmentPolicy)